The Decemberists The King is Dead

 Picaresque

-showcases a sunnier and poppier Decemberists; unlike Her Majesty, the best songs here are often when they depart the furthest from the previous Decemberists’ style.
+showcases a sunnier and poppier Decemberists.
+Unlike Her Majesty, the best songs here are often when they depart the furthest from the previous Decemberists’ style.
 These songs are often less complex – apart from the multi-part ‘The Bagman’s Gambit’ and the lengthy ‘Mariner’s Revenge Song’, they’re largely conventional verse/chorus structures.
 The group also use more outside musicians than before, with orchestration, and a horn section on ’16 Military Wives’.
-The net result is The Decemberists’ most accessible album yet – with less archaic lyrics and less braying vocals, some of these songs sound like they could be potential radio hits.
+The net result is The Decemberists’ most accessible album yet – with less archaic lyrics and less braying vocals, some of these songs sound potential radio hits.

 The Crane Wife